RadekJelen/PORTFOLIO/README.md

 **My experience**

 My previous experience is mainly related to the kitchen and catering.
-I have worked as a shift cook, breakfast cook and even as an assistant chef.
+I have worked as a shift cook, breakfast cook and even as an sous chef.
 I have also completed such majors as dietetics and demand.
 I really enjoy learning new interesting things.
-Ostania I have a very strong interest in programming and software testing.
-I think it is what turns me on and what I would like to continue doing in life.
-In this repository there are numerous repositories that I managed to create as part of the course and as a hobbyist.
+I am very interested in programming and software testing.
+I think it is what I would like to do in my life.
+In this repository are numerous projects that I managed to create as part of the course and as a hobbyist.
 I also try to keep abreast of industry news and also participate in various activities that will allow me to better develop myself in this field.

 ## Courses